drozdik-m/simple-double-linked-list/README.md

 ### List iterator

-The list is may seem assembled very strangely for some programmers unfamiliar with a linked list.
+The list may seem assembled very strangely for some programmers unfamiliar with a linked list.
 Browsing nodes and values can be confusing.
 That is why List come with class ListIterator, which handles browsing elements very easily.

 By calling simple methods, link .Next() or .Previous(), you can explore the List without any knowledge about List structure whatsoever.